How To Tell If A Burglar Is Watching Your House

 - Secure window a/c units from the inside, or limit them to upstairs windows

 Finally, you should also participate in or launch a neighborhood watch program.
 A recent study involving data from Canada, the UK, and the United States found that these programs reduce crime by an average of 16%.

 More eyes on your house means a much lower probability you’ll be selected.

-How to Tell if You’re Being Targeted
+Signs That You’re Being Targeted

 Many of us are oblivious to what’s going on around us.